For the exchange student interested in event planning and tourism development.

 Students enrolled at their home institution under one of the following programmes:

 The semester is divided into 4 modules with the main purpose to gain a deeper understanding of the service and hospitality industry.
 The focus will also be on understanding the market for the hospitality industry as well as provide cooperation with businesses on current issues.

 All teaching and counselling is in oral and written English.
-You will experience a lot of different teaching methods such as lectures, presentations, dialogue, exchange of experiences, group work, independent studies, portfolio work and a project work at the end of the module.
+You will experience different teaching methods such as lectures, presentations, dialogue, exchange of experiences, group work, independent studies, portfolio work and a project work at the end of the module.
 At this point, expect your lectures to be partly with physical presence, partly online.
 This is subject to change, depending on the overall circumstances for higher education in Denmark.

-All the teaching methods apply – (default text).
-Also, some of the modules will have a company connected tthroughout the module and will shape with which topics students will work.
+Some of the modules will also have a company connected throughout the module and will shape with which topics students will work.